rakhimov/scram/doc/fta_calls.rst

 #.
 Find minimal cut sets. *No probability definition required*

    - May specify maximum order for cut sets for faster calculations.
-   - May specify cutoff probability for cut sets. [not implemented]
+   - May specify cut-off probability for cut sets.

 #.
 Find the total probability of the top event.